 About seven years into my marriage, I slipped back into drug use.
 This time cocaine was my choice drug.
 Soon after, I learned to cook cocaine, converting it into a rocky substance called crack.
 That was the beginning of a life of trouble.
 I had become a slave to the drug; crack cocaine was now my master.

 My crack-smoking eventually led to my wife divorcing me.
 I lost my family, my possessions, and everything that was dear to me.
-Life had become challenging, and I was near depression.
+Life had become challenging, and I was on the edge of depression.

 My parents taught me that faith believes, so I understood the principle of faith.
-In my heart, I believed God would liberate me so I continued to pray that God would soon rescue me from this evil that had come upon me.
+In my heart, I believed with all my heart that God would liberate me so I continued to pray that God would soon rescue me from this evil that had come upon me.

 One day I opened my Bible and my eyes fell on this scripture: “So then faith comes by hearing and hearing by the word of God” (Romans 10:17).
 “I don’t go to church anymore,” I said to myself, so how can I hear the word of God?
 Then I thought to read the word aloud to myself.
 The Bible was now my best friend.
 I read the word to myself.
 The word of God came out of my mouth and went back into my ears.
 Alas, I was hearing the word of God.